lgactna/thesis-compile/md/_TODO.md

 - apparently i just Forgot that **TraceGen** exists, so that has to be included where relevant
 - have all references used that are currently in the Forensic Image Synthesis library/bibliography, or delete them
-- apparently i need like a glossary. and acronyms. and stuff. gotta make those soon, since i'll probably end up wikilinking them...
+- apparently i need like a glossary. and acronyms. and stuff. gotta make those soon, since i'll probably end up wikilinking them or smth...
 - Fix the architectural diagrams as per Nancy's suggestions
 - Double-check and clean up anything that has a code block near it; does it solve the purpose that it's supposed to be solving?
 	- I think we should move most/all of the code blocks, along with any significant explanations, to a dedicated appendix section for code snippets.
 This would also allow us to introduce that section with the links to the relevant repositories.